-As a result of botanical origin, variation raw honey differs in composition, nutritional value, sensory perception and appearance.
-However, the variation in nutritional value is negligible.
+As a result of botanical origin, variation raw honey differs in composition, nutritional value, sensory perception, and appearance.
+However, the difference in nutritional value is negligible.
 Carbohydrates are the highest health relevant compounds in honey; mainly fructose and glucose.

 Nutritional Raw Honey Contents

-- Oxadase- produces gluconic acid and hydrogen peroxide from glucose.
+- Oxidase – produces gluconic acid and hydrogen peroxide from glucose.

 - Raw honey also contains about 13 mg/kg of choline and an average of 2.5 mg/kg of acetylcholine.
 The two elements are essential for brain and cardiovascular functions.
 They are also very helpful for the repair and composition of cellular membranes and various neurotransmitters in the body.

-Raw honeys have different taste-building, aroma and polyphenol compounds depending on the season of production and place of origin.
+Raw honey has different taste-building, aroma and polyphenol compounds depending on the season of production and place of origin.
 The fructose levels in raw honey also determine its aroma.

 Several different studies have established that there are more than 500 different compounds in raw honey that directly contribute to its taste, aroma or level of nutrition.
 The type and quantity of amino acid is also a factor that determines raw honey aroma and taste.

 Honey flavor is a vital quality because it is widely used in the food industry, together with several other substances to achieve desired taste and aroma.